7 Things You Need to Know

 7. Even the legitimate cancellation companies will give you a quote based on how much money they think you have to spend

 How do they gauge what you can spend?
 By asking how much money you pay each month for your timeshare mortgage, or how much you pay annually for your maintenance fees.
 While it’s certainly not illegal to negotiate the highest possible price for one’s product or service, we consider this practice to be very ‘used car sales’ like.
 You tolerated that sort of thing when you got into your timeshare, you shouldn’t have to tolerate it getting out.
-Sapphire Timeshare Cancellation is the only cancellation firm that charges a flat fee, regardless of the amount you pay to your timeshare.
+Sapphire Timeshare Cancellation is the only cancellation firm that charges a reasonable fee, regardless of the amount you pay to your timeshare.

 By Tom Heehler